 You Must Understand your Culture!

-Does your organization really know what type of person it wants?
+Does your organization really know what type of a person it wants?
 What are you really looking for when hiring customer service associates.
 Anyone can look at a resume, see experience in the same job and hire.
 Just basing your hiring on that is a HUGE mistake especially in a call center environment where there are close quarters and the job can be very difficult at times.
-It is more important to have the RIGHT person that fits your company than the so called BEST person.
+It is more important to have the RIGHT person that fits your company than the so-called BEST person.
 I know that sounds crazy but we have found it to absolutely be true

 So that’s the Contact Center that we at Expivia believe is the ideal contact center.
 It’s what we have put in place and have seen the immense rewards from it.
-We are utilizing the cutting edge or technology while not forgetting that people really make service happen.
+We are utilizing the cutting edge of technology while not forgetting that people really make service happen.